polarsource/polar-adapters/packages/polar-nextjs/README.md

 	accessToken: process.env.POLAR_ACCESS_TOKEN,
 	getCustomerId: (req: NextRequest) => "", // Fuction to resolve a Polar Customer ID
-	server: "sandbox", // Use sandbox if you're testing Polar - omit the parameter or pass 'production' otherwise });
+	server: "sandbox", // Use sandbox if you're testing Polar - omit the parameter or pass 'production' otherwise
+	theme: "dark" // Enforces the theme - "light", "dark", or "auto" for system theme detection });
 ```